RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/motorbikes.md

 ## Mass

-Due to RoR I didnt bother trying to get my bike too light, It wasn't a key issue.
+Due to RoR I didn't bother trying to get my bike too light, It wasn't a key issue.
 If you want to get a realistic weight the biggest issue will be the wheels, they are designed to work best on trucks and if your bike is 100kg, then there is clearly going to be a problem.